jakobtfaber/Denario/README.md

 ## Docker

-You can run Denario in a docker image.
+You can run Denario in a [Docker](https://www.docker.com/) image, which includes all the required dependencies for Denario including LaTeX.
 Pull the image with:

 ```bash
 docker pull pablovd/denario:latest